kubukoz/blog/mdoc/flakes-first-steps.md

 let pkgs = (import nixpkgs) { inherit system; };
 ```

-finally: `inherit system` is syntactic sugar for `system = system`.
+Finally, `inherit system` is syntactic sugar for `system = system`.
 We forward the value of `system` currently in scope or, in other words, we make the attrset "inherit" the `system` value from its definition's scope.

 Reminder: `nixpkgs` is the input Nix fetched for our flake based on how we defined `nixpkgs` in the `inputs` section on the top-level of the flake.

-Flake inputs are fetched to directories on the file system, and the value of the input (the `nixpkgs` value we got as a parameter of `outputs`) is that directory's path.
+Flake inputs are fetched to paths on the file system, and the value of the input (the `nixpkgs` value we got as a parameter of `outputs`) is that path.
 Given what we now know, we can tell that `pkgs` will be the result of calling some function defined in the Nix expression for Nixpkgs.

-Here's the thing: packages in Nix can be built differently depending on what system they're being built for.
+Here's the thing: packages in Nix can have different needs and different ways of being built, depending on what system they're being built for.
 Most packages have dependencies on other, low-level packages (like the C compiler or another build tool), which are inherently platform-specific.
-This is why you need to specify the system that Nixpkgs should use as a default when giving you packages.
+This is why you need to specify the system that Nixpkgs should use as a default when giving you access to packages.

 So... we need a `system`.
 But `builtins.currentSystem` is impure, so how do we deal with that?